 6.2.186 Auks feed mainly on sandeels, sprat and herring, and typically forage offshore with inshore and pelagic feeding less common.
 As such, they are less flexible in their prey requirements than gulls for example, and so guillemot, razorbill and puffin were all classified as being of moderate habitat flexibility by Furness et al. (2013) and medium vulnerability to habitat/prey interactions by Langston (2010).

-6.2.187 Although increases in water turbidity may theoretically impact on the species' ability to capture prey, any additional localised substrate movements will be of a minimal magnitude in relation to the mean maximum foraging range and therefore no LSE on guillemot as a result of changes to prey availability is predicted.
+6.2.187 Although increases in water turbidity may theoretically impact on the species' ability to capture changes to prey availability is predicted.